noxthot/ss22_julia_workshop/pages/hpc/gpu.md

 In this technical blog from NVIDIA [CUDA Refresher: The CUDA Programming Model](https://developer.nvidia.com/blog/cuda-refresher-cuda-programming-model/) we can read more about it.
 The following figure illustrates it quite nicely:
-\figenv{Kernel execution on GPU. <br>Original source: https://developer.nvidia.com/blog/cuda-refresher-cuda-programming-model/}{/assets/pages/hpc/kernel-execution-on-gpu-1.png}{}
+\figenvsource{Kernel execution on GPU.}{/assets/pages/hpc/kernel-execution-on-gpu-1.png}{}{ https://developer.nvidia.com/blog/cuda-refresher-cuda-programming-model/}

 If you use blocks, the computation of your index in `M` becomes a bit more tricky to compute and you also need to have more storage for `M`.